This Is What Winning Looks Like: Reception

 A guest columnist in Foreign Policy wrote that the film "shows what most coalition forces in Helmand, and Afghanistan more broadly, experience".
+He received the 2013 Frontline Club Award for Broadcast for the film.

 Aftermath

-During an interview in November 2020, Anderson reported that Steuber had been continuously reporting abuse, such as bachi bazi, to senior personnel, resulting in his military career being cut short.
+During an interview in November 2020, Anderson reported that Steuber's continuous reporting of abuse to senior personnel, including of bachi bazi practice, resulted in his military career being cut short.